armandanusca/algorithm_problems/README.md

-# algorithm_problems
+### Competitive programming preparation

-Some algorithm problems from highschool
+Some competitive programming problems from highschool